 Do You Need A Digital Detox?

-- Being addicted to checking social media apps on your phone can have a negative impact on your confidence, self-worth and your over-all mental health.
+- Being addicted to checking social media apps on your phone can hurt your confidence, self-worth, and your overall mental health.
 Unrealistic representations found online can make you feel bad about your own life.

-- Smart devices may have made working on the go easier but never being able to step away from work can also has a negative effect on your mental health.
+- Smart devices may have made working on the go easier but never being able to step away from work can also hurt your mental health.

 A digital detox can help both your body and mind recover from long work hours and social media’s input into your life.
 Living a more mindful existence in the present rather than on your smart device is ultimately going to improve your physical and mental wellbeing.

-This will impact on the rest of your life as you are able to process your choices and actions with a clear mind.
+This will impact the rest of your life as you can process your choices and actions with a clear mind.